Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 ### Stop the load

-Stop the load by deleting the loadtest environment.
+Stop the load by deleting the *loadtest* namespace:

 ```bash
 kubectl delete ns loadtest